Jonathan Loughran

 Jonathan Loughran (born November 3, 1966) is an American character actor, best known for his appearances in most Happy Madison films with Adam Sandler.

+Career

 He is Sandler's long-time friend and assistant, the two having worked together at least 40 times.

 He is also known for appearing in a few Quentin Tarantino films, including Kill Bill: Volume 1 (2003) and its sequel (2004), and Death Proof (2007).